+4.5.
 Learned vs. natural excitement

-HRC as a product of an individually developed, public oriented, professional speaking style leads to the important question: although the data are from the "real" world, is the excitement in a HRC "real" in the sense of spontaneous and natural?
+HRC as a product of an individually developed, public oriented, professional speaking style leads to another important question: is the excitement in a HRC "real" in the sense of spontaneous and natural?

 Although HRC recordings are considered as "spontaneous" speech, because it is unscripted, there is definitely a certain degree of routine, and therefore a certain lack of spontaneity: